 ValuePenguin and Wellthie, an expert in the small group health insurance industry, took a deep dive into health insurance in New York to analyze the cost differences between small group and individual health insurance premiums.

 - The price of small group health insurance rose by 15% from 2017 to 2019.

 - The average monthly cost of small group and individual health insurance is roughly the same, at $712 for 2019.
 However, employees insured under a small group plan would only pay $213 of the total premium for health insurance.

 - In the metropolitan areas of New York (five largest counties), small group premiums were 13.12% more expensive than individual premiums.

 Group health insurance premiums have steadily risen since the start of 2017 for small-business owners.
 The largest increase in costs for qualified health insurance occurred between 2017 and 2018, where the average monthly premium rose by 8.92%.
-However, between 2018 and 2019, premiums jumped by $5.60% on average for a small group health plan across all coverage metal tiers.
-Even though this is a smaller increase, small-business owners should be aware of these increases in costs, as these will inevitably affect the bottom line for a business.
+However, between 2018 and 2019, premiums jumped by 5.6% on average for a small group health plan across all coverage metal tiers.
+Even though this is a smaller increase, small-business owners should be aware of these increases in costs, as they will inevitably affect the bottom line of a business.